|

 Season One: N/A

-Season Two: Cravis used the facilities of the Drayke corporation to carry out his cruel, torturous lab experiments until he was shot in the head by Eric, Drayke's brother and assistant.
+Season Two: Cravis used the facilities of the Drayke corporation to carry out his cruel, torturous lab experiments until he was shot in the head by Eric, Drayke's brother and assistant ("Control").

 Season Three: Cravis apparently survived the shot to the head and is just as evil as ever.
 He still enjoys torturing mammals ("Flight of The Rogue Star").